 Due to the nature of how the virus spreads, you can continue to use your reusable water bottles.

-However, it should be stressed that just because reusable water bottles are safe to use, it doesn’t mean that you should share them.
+However, it should be stressed that just because reusable water bottles are safe to use, doesn’t mean that you should share them.
 Sharing a water bottle with someone infected with the coronavirus increases the chance for you to catch the virus.